Gule language

 Gule, also known as Anej, Fecakomodiyo, and Hamej, is an extinct language of Sudan.
-It is generally classified as one of the Koman languages.
+Although it has been classified as one of the Koman languages, Zamponi (2025) unambiguously identifies Gule as a language isolate.
 It is poorly attested, and Hammarström judges the evidence to be insufficient for classification as Koman.
 Others however accept it as Koman, though too poorly attested to be much help in reconstructing that family.

 The language was spoken by the inhabitants of Jebel Gule in Blue Nile State, Sudan.
 Speakers had shifted to Arabic by the late 20th century.